 This article will run you through the key areas to target on your face, what types of products to use (including some key ingredients to look out for), plus some top tips to achieve the perfect post-mask glow.

-For Dry/ Dehydrated Areas: the cheeks, the thin skin around the eyes and lips, and the outer perimeter of the face.
+The cheeks, the thin skin around the eyes and lips, and the outer perimeter of the face.
 For the dry, dull, and scaly areas – we recommend a hydrating mask packed with oils to deeply nourish and soothe the skin.

 Edible Beauty & Sleeping Beauty Purifying Mousseis a sleep mask that helps to balance oil production and brightens the skin for a radiant complexion.
 This luxurious pink mousse is suitable for all skin types and is a treatment designed to be worn overnight, leaving the skin feeling soft and hydrated.